mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/tutorial/grafana-dashboard-configs/index.md

 # Automatically loading Grafana dashboard configurations

-The DC/OS Monitoring service can be configured to automatically load Grafana dashboard configurations from a git repository.
+The DC/OS Monitoring service can be configured to automatically load Grafana dashboard configurations from a Git repository.

 ## Save Grafana dashboard configurations

-You should save your Grafana dashboard configurations (JSON format) in a git repository.
+You should save your Grafana dashboard configurations (JSON format) in a Git repository.
 Assume that the repository is `https://github.com/company/dashboard-configs`.

 You may put the Grafana dashboard configurations in a subfolder in the repository.
 For instance, `https://github.com/company/dashboard-configs/production`.

-The git repository can be either public or private.
+The Git repository can be either public or private.
-If the git repository is private, you will need to configure the credentials to access the git repository (see below).
+If the Git repository is private, you will need to configure the credentials to access the Git repository (see below).

-## Create secrets for git repository credentials
+## Create secrets for Git repository credentials

-If the git repository containing the Grafana dashboard configurations is private, you will need to configure the secrets first.
+If the Git repository containing the Grafana dashboard configurations is private, you will need to configure the secrets first.
 Currently, the following Auth types are supported.

 ### HTTP Auth